wickerlab/memento/README.md

 pip install memento-ml scikit-learn jupyterlab
 ```

-The video demo is available on [YouTube](https://youtu.be/0OAf4xNqZIo).
+- The video demo is available on [YouTube](https://youtu.be/0OAf4xNqZIo).
+- A 5-mins shorter version is also available on [YouTube](https://youtu.be/10-3ZHDo0a4).

 ## Roadmap